Leadership Mentoring Programs for Managers

 Maybe a person is uncomfortable with delegating and wants to focus on that aspect of their role as a manager, or maybe someone wants to become a better team leader and communicator.
 Regardless of what they choose, when you give your managers the ability to set goals for their own personal development, they will often find areas that would not likely be uncovered in the course of traditional training.
 This can provide organizations with a deeper understanding of who their managers are and how they can fit into the overall picture of the company.
 (As an added bonus, as managers experience the power of self-directed learning, they can replicate this practice with their direct reports, allowing this positive experience to permeate deeper into the organizational culture.)

-Managers can lead a learning group alone or with another person, such as a peer or an advisor.
+Managers can lead a mentoring group alone or with another person, such as a peer or an advisor.
 If an advisor co-leads a group, that person can give the manager real-time feedback and suggested actions within the specific context of the group.
 This can help make the learning more personal and relevant, which can help make concepts stick even beyond the scenario in which they are learned.

 We have to stop ignoring this very important group of people in our companies, and start giving them the support they need so that they can truly make an impact on our organizational success.
+Contact River to discuss how you can do more for your managers with mentoring.